 And just to muddy the waters, speaking of social justice and road sharing, I’ve been annoyed lately to see motorized scooters chugging along in the bike lanes in Brooklyn and elsewhere.
 My knee-jerk reaction is ‘that’s not what their for” and ‘I don’t want your exhaust in my face’; but maybe I’m too harsh — perhaps if it’s otherwise unoccupied it’d be OK.
 But while it may make them feel safer, they may only be raising their exposure to “dooring” and other hazards.

 This entry was posted on Wednesday, February 25th, 2009 at 12:31 pm and is filed under Bicycles, Motorcycles, Risk, Traffic safety, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.